Guide to packing mirrors when moving

 Step 3: Wrap the mirror

 Before you put the mirror in the box, you still need to wrap it.
 Put it on a large piece of packing paper which you will then wrap around it and secure with tape.
 Then do the same with bubble wrap.
-For additional protection, you can tape a large piece of cardboard to one or both sides of the mirror before wrapping it.
+For additional protection, you can tape a large piece of cardboard to one or both sides of the item while packing mirrors when moving.

 Step 4: Put the mirror in the box